Srikanta8596/ineuron-scrapper/readme.md

 # Infrastructure Required
 1. AWS S3
-2. AWS Elastic Beanstalk
-3. AWS CodePipeline

 # How to run
-Download or clone the repository in your local device Install all the requirements by pip install -r requirements.txt run the application by python ineuron.py
+- Download or clone the repository in your local device
+- Install all the requirements by pip install -r requirements.txt
+- run the application by python ineuron.py
-Use your local host to access.
+- Use your local host to access.